 On Monday, March 8, 2021, I walked the kids the few blocks home from school that afternoon.

-It was the 8th anniversary since my grandma passed away and broke on through to the other side.
+It was the 8th anniversary since my grandma passed away and broke onto the other side.

 I was about a block from the school, and that’s when I felt a rush come through, and it was like some weight was lifted, and the tension I was holding in my shoulders and chest disappeared.